darclay/COLLISION-COURSE/readme.md

 2. RESPONSIVE DESIGN EXAMPLES (SHOW IN DEV TOOLS)
 2. 1-2 FEATURES IN THE CODE
 3. WHAT I AM MOST PROUD OF
-4. WHAT FUTURE WORK I WISH TO COMPLETE
+4. WHAT FUTURE WORK I WISH TO COMPLETE ON THE SITE

 ------------------- HELP AND SUPPORT ----------------------

 1. GIVE YOUR INSTRUCTOR AT LEAST 10 MIN NOTICE
 2. PROVIDE A LINK TO THE REPO OF YOUR PROJECT
 3. PROVIDE A LINK TO YOUR --ISSUE TICKET-- TEMPLATE IN FILE
-4.